 ACC 4960/4961 ACCOUNTING INTERNSHIP

 Two to four hours.
-Prerequisites: Senior standing, permission of the instructor, minimum 2.5 grade point average.
-Correlating theory and accounting practices in two operational settings; supervision by cooperating practitioners and faculty in several areas of application.
+Prerequisites: Junior standing; minimum 3.0 GPA; permission of the instructor.
+Correlating theory and practice in an operational setting; supervision by cooperating practitioners and faculty in approved areas of application.

 ARABIC - ARA